Ukraine: Agro-Industrial Poultry Farm

 Owned by one of the wealthiest men in Ukraine, Myronivsky Hliboproduct (MHP) is the country’s largest poultry producer.
 It accounts for 30 percent of industrially farmed poultry consumed in Ukraine and exports hundreds of thousands of tonnes of poultry meat to countries throughout Europe, the Middle East, Africa and beyond.
 The company controls 370,000 hectares of cropland in Ukraine.
 Its vertically integrated business model means that the company controls all stages of poultry production – from growing fodder to feed the chickens until their slaughter and distribution – which has led to the creation of a series of intensive mega-farms throughout the country.

 MHP boasts that one of those mega-farms, the Vinnytsia Poultry Farm (VPF) is the “largest poultry farm in Europe.”
-Phase 1 of the farm began construction in 2010, and includes over 450 chicken houses, which hold over 17 million chickens at a time.

 But local villagers must contend with far more than chicken rearing.
 The mega-farm includes all of the facilities involved in poultry production: a slaughterhouse, hatchery and manure storage facilities, fodder production plant and wastewater treatment plant.
 MHP’s associated and overlapping Zernoproduct operation leases 25,000 hectares of local farmland, on which it grows grains to feed the chickens.
+Phase 2 has also included the construction of a biogas energy plant to power its operations.

 • Consume over 6 million cubic meters of water per year;